tumble1999/make-your-own-linux-x/README.md

 # make-your-own-linux-x
-Resources of libraries and Documentation on how to develop things for Linux.
+Resources of libraries, documentation, and tutorials on how to develop things for Linux.

 ## Tutorials